Why did I decide to become a bilingual celebrant in France ?

 I believe I am well suited to be part of this wonderful journey as I got to be trained as an actress by Françoise Kanel of « La Comédie française » in Paris and by Jacqueline Duc (also from la Comédie française) and teacher of « Le Centre du Marais ».

-The theatre companies for which I wrote plays, like the company of the National Library of France, continued their dreams on the stage, while I went back to the benches of the Sorbonne 3 to study theatre and literature.
+The theatre companies for whom I wrote plays, like the company of the National Library of France, continued their dreams on the stage, while I went back to the benches of the Sorbonne 3 to study theatre and literature.
 In the meanwhile, as a communication assistant, I worked for a lot of enterprises in the large Parisian area.

 Writing has accompanied me during my whole life, and even when I interrupted my career to travel throughout a lot of European countries and study the physiognomy of gardens and countrysides, I took my writing with me.